-Abstract - The introduction of of Web services has led to web service composition being a focus of many researchers.
-Composing web services using workflows is seen as the most realistic method from an industrial viewpoint.
-Amongst other method, the use of natural computing methods has been proposed previously to automate web service composition.
-The need for a fast response when computing the most suitable sequence of services is addressed in this paper.
+One of the main benefits of web services is the dynamic composability, however how to achieve this is one of the current research challenges.
+Web service composition has been studied and, amongst other methods, the use of natural computing methods has been proposed previously.
+In this paper, we address the need for a fast response when computing the most suitable sequence of services.
 In particular, we propose a novel heuristic immune algorithm with an efficient encoding and mutation method.
-The algorithm involves two steps: an immune selection operation, which is maintaining antibody population diversity and the clonal selection.
+The algorithm involves two steps: an immune selection operation, which is maintaining antibody population diversity and a clonal selection.
 The use of a vaccine during the evolution provides heuristic information that accelerates the convergence.
 Our experimental results illustrate that the proposed heuristic immune algorithm is very effective in improving the convergence speed.
-We also provide a schema analysis for this method.